My Favorite Marin, CA Hike: Liberty Trail Loop to Carson Falls Hike

 file-6492076

-Check out the trail highlights’ section below to discover exactly what incredible sights and features you can expect with this extraordinary hike!
+Check out the trail highlights section below to discover this extraordinary hike’s incredible sights and features!

 Liberty Trail Loop to Carson Falls Mt.
 Tamalpais Watershed Marin CA, wake wander repeat Casey Kaplan

-I’ve included 2 route options for you depending on how much time you have and how far you want to hike.
+I’ve included two route options depending on how much time you have and how far you want to hike.

 Route 1 measures 4 miles with a 1,450’ total elevation gain.

-*Route 2 takes you on an additional 2.4 mile detour off of Route 1 – a 1.2 mile each direction out and back to Kent Lake (and back).
-It’s a great spot for a picnic and ultimately lands you right back in the same spot on Route 1 where you deviated from for the Kent Lake detour.
+Route 2 takes you on an additional 2.4-mile detour off Route 1.
+It’s an extra 1.2 miles in each direction to Kent Lake (and back).
+It’s a great spot for a picnic.
+And ultimately lands you back in the same spot on Route 1, where you deviated for the Kent Lake detour.

 file-7374428